 If you have any questions, or encounter any difficulties is opening an SED PDF then please contact us.
 SEDs will only be supplied to University of Leicester email addresses.

-If you are using your own computer, on or off campus, then you will need to ensure you have both a copy of Adobe Reader as well as the FileOpen plugin.
-These are freely available for download:
+If you are using your own computer, on or off campus, then you will need to ensure you have a copy of Adobe Reader.
+This is freely available for download.

 Download a test document from the British Library’s FileOpen site to check that you will be able to open SEDs before you request any documents be supplied electronically.